IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Benchmark Composition and Additional Evaluation Results

-\paragraph{Performance on final-answer subquestions} In \cref{fig:subquestions_weighted}, we present the average scores obtained by all $\numberevaluatedmodels$ evaluated models on the final-answer subquestions, using the author-appointed weights that reflect importance or difficulty.
-As shown in the figure, \grokfour achieves the highest performance, with almost a $10\%$ margin over the second-ranked model, \gptfive.
+\paragraph{Performance on final-answer subquestions} In \cref{fig:subquestions_weighted}, we present the average scores obtained by $\numberevaluatedmodels$ evaluated models on the final-answer subquestions, using the author-appointed weights that reflect importance or difficulty.
+As shown in the figure, \gptfivefour obtains the best performance with a score of $84\%$.

-\paragraph{Token usage} In \cref{fig:tokenuse_logarithmic}, we show the distribution of reasoning and output tokens across the evaluated questions. \grokfour produces the longest reasoning traces but the shortest outputs among all models in the benchmark, consistent with the trend described in \cref{sec:behavior}.
+\paragraph{Token usage} In \cref{fig:tokenuse_logarithmic}, we show the distribution of reasoning and output tokens across the evaluated questions. \grokfour produces by far the shortest outputs among all models in the benchmark.
 In contrast, the OpenAI models show a more balanced ratio of reasoning to output tokens.
-The Gemini models use slightly more reasoning tokens, while the Claude models generate more verbose outputs.
 With respect to token limits, which allow 300k tokens for the main question and 100k tokens for each subquestion, models almost always remain well below these thresholds.

 \paragraph{Tool usage} In \cref{fig:toolusage_all}, we show the average tool usage across models.
-The patterns differ substantially. \ofour and \othree each make around $50$ tool calls per problem, relying more heavily on the web search tool than any other model in the leaderboard.
-Further, \grokfour is the only model that makes frequent use of the bash tool.
-Other models display broadly similar usage patterns, distributing their calls among web search, Python, and SageMath.
+The patterns differ substantially. \ofour makes around $40$ tool calls per problem, relying more heavily on the web search tool than any other model.
+Further, only more recent models have started to use the bash tool heavily.